MBA Recommender Questions and Criteria for the Top 10 Business Schools

 Stern Recommender Criteria

-The first evaluation must come from a direct supervisor.
-If this is not possible, the applicants should provide an explanation in the application.
+Stern requires the first evaluation to come from a direct supervisor.
+If this is not possible, the applicants should explain the application.
 The second one can come from anyone who knows the applicant professionally and/or personally.
-Stern recommends that applicants choose recommenders who can objectively assess their potential for success in the MBA program and in their future careers.
+Stern recommends that applicants choose recommenders who can objectively assess their potential for success in the MBA program and their future careers.
 While more than two evaluations are allowed, they are not encouraged.

 Tuck follows the GMAC Common Letter of Rec and as such, asks these four questions.